10DLC Campaign Compliance Requirements

 • Program (Brand) Name/Product Description

-• Message and Data Rates may apply (if non-FTEU)
+• "Standard Message and Data Rates may apply" (if non-FTEU)

-• STOP keyword (Opt-out information may appear in the terms and conditions.)
+• "Reply STOP to opt out" (Opt-out information may appear in the terms and conditions.)

 • Privacy policy OR link to a privacy policy